USAA Bank mortgage review

 USAA doesn’t charge origination, underwriting, documentation or application fees.
 It also doesn’t charge prepayment penalties, meaning that you can pay off your loan early without any fines or fees.

 Although USAA doesn’t charge any of these fees, most borrowers using a VA loan are required to pay a one-time VA funding fee.
 The amount of the funding fee depends on your loan amount and other factors but is typically between 1.4% to 3.60%.
-Specific eligible veterans can have the VA funding fee waived entirely.
+Specific eligible veterans can have the entire VA funding fee waived.

 How to apply for a mortgage with USAA

-To apply for a mortgage with USAA, follow these steps.
+Follow these steps to apply for a mortgage with USAA.

 - Get preapproved in minutes.
 Tell USAA about your finances and where you want to move.
-They’ll check your credit to reduce the chance of getting denied later, and you’ll get a shopping letter that might help with seller negotiations.
+They’ll perform a hard credit pull to reduce the chance of getting denied later, and you’ll get a preapproval letter that might help with seller negotiations.

 - Apply for your mortgage.
 Once you find a home, your loan officer will help you complete a mortgage application.
 You’ll need income statements, current bank statements and other supporting documents.